Thomas-Duggan/CCTurtleKit/README.md

 <summary>Click me!</summary>

 **Preamble: comments (** `---this is a comment` **) do not need to be typed for proper functionality**

+Its best to paste these into a .txt file, rename it to a .lua file, then import it like you did with CCTurtleKit.lua

 ### Automatic Tree Farm